-The Radioddity DB25-D, DB40-D as well as the Radioddity GD-88 have various sockets for connecting power, antennas, speaker-microphone, programming cable and other accessories.
+The Radioddity DB25-D (PRO), DB40-D and GD-88 have various sockets for connecting power, antenna(s), speaker-microphone, programming cable and other accessories.
 Their internal connections are as follows:

-17.1 Power connector of DB25-D and DB40-D
+17.1 Power connector of DB25-D (PRO) and DB40-D

 The connector is of a so-called T-type and often used within cars for 2pin connections.
-Your Radioddity DB25-D or DB40-D comes with the proper counterpart, connected to a plug that does fit in a car ́s cigarette lighter socket in order to power your radio within seconds, without the hassle of any specific wiring for your car.
+Your Radioddity DB25-D (PRO) or DB40-D comes with the proper counterpart, connected to a plug that does fit in a car's cigarette lighter socket to power your radio within seconds, without the hassle of any specific wiring for your car.

-Attention: Do not power the DB25-D or DB40-D with more than 13.8V DC.
+Attention: Do not power the DB25-D (PRO), or DB40-D with more than 13.8V DC.